Princeton-LSI-ResearchComputing/funsim/CONTRIBUTING.md

 configuration data.
 This makes it possible to easily change between environments of a deployed application (see [The Twelve-Factor App](https://www.12factor.net/config)).
-The .env file you create here is pre- configured to be ignored by the repo, so do not explicitly check it in.
+The .env file you create here is pre- configured to be ignored by the repository, so do not explicitly check it in.

 Update the .env file to reflect the new secret key with a line start with "SECRET_KEY=" SQlite is used for this project, so no database credentials are needed for configuration.